gugazimmermann/dragonspage/article2.md

 ```

-Now runnig `cdk deploy DragonsBackendStack` we will have four endpoints, like this:
+Running `cdk deploy DragonsBackendStack` we will see something like this:

 ```
 Outputs:
 DragonsBackendStack.DragonsBackenddragonstatsendpointEndpointA1B2C3D4 = <API_ENDPOINT>
 ```

-It's a good moment to use another tool, the **AWS-CLI** (https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install) to help us running some code commands in the terminar (don't need to write a script), so let's run  `aws dynamodb  list-tables` and see the tables:
+It's a good moment to use another tool, the **AWS-CLI** (https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html#cliv2-linux-install) to help us running some code commands in the terminal (don't need to write a script), so let's run `aws dynamodb list-tables` and see the tables:

 ```
 {